 |Consumer Information||View Info|

-Prospective students must meet all requirements below in order to enroll into the Pharmacy Technician course:
+Prospective students must meet all requirements below in order to enroll in the Pharmacy Technician course:

 - You must be eighteen (18) years of age or older to enroll.